GLOBAL MARKETS-World stocks slip, upbeat earnings compete with rate-hike angst

 By Dhara Ranasinghe

-Europe's broad STOXX 600 index .STOXX slipped 0.3%.
+Europe's broad STOXX 600 index .STOXX was slightly down.
 In London, banks such as LLoyds LLOY.L and NatWest NWG.L tumbled on a report that Britain's new finance minister was planning to raid bank profits.

+Data meanwhile showed British inflation back to a 40-year high at 10.1% in September, piling pressure on the Bank of England to hike rates again.

-Still, Wall Street shares were tipped to open higher with Netflix shares soaring 14% in after-hours trade on Tuesday after the streaming giant reversed customer losses that had hammered its stock this year and projected more growth ahead.
+As European trade wore on, U.S. stock futures turned mixed.
+Netflix shares soared 14% in after-hours trade on Tuesday after the streaming giant reversed customer losses that had hammered its stock this year and projected more growth ahead.

 Upbeat results this week from the likes of Goldman Sachs, Bank of America and Johnson & Johnson have eased worries about a weak earnings season hit by rising borrowing costs and high inflation.